Slash (punctuation): Division

 The occurrence of fractions, such as a/b, a+b/c+d, in the verbal part of mathematical works is a source of considerable loss of room, and creates an inelegant and even confused appearance in the printed page.
 It is very desirable, in every point of view, except the strictly mathematical one, that some method of representation should be adopted which does not require a larger space than is usual between two successive lines.
 At the same time, it is by no means of very great importance that the verbal part should entirely coincide with the mathematical part in notation, so long as the latter remains to preserve the usual conventions.
 The symbol ÷ has been disused for a sufficient reason, namely, the number of times which the pen must be taken off to form it.
 This has been, and we imagine always will be, the cause either of abandonment or abbreviation.
 The question is, whether a new and easy notation could not be substituted; and it is desirable that it should be derived from analogy, such as (accidentally, we believe) does exist in >, =, and <.
-If we look at × and +, and observe that the first is made by turning the second through half a right angle, denoting multiplication, which is primarily an extension of addition in like manner as division is an extension of subtraction, we may thus invent the symbol / or \ to denote division, which is also the symbol of subtraction turned through half a right angle.
+If we look at × and +, and observe that the first is made by turning the second through half a right angle, denoting multiplication, which is primarily an extension of addition in like manner as division is an extension of subtraction, we may thus invent the symbol / or \ (Note: DeMorgan's second proposed symbol is much less steep than a typical rendering of a backslash, the symbol chosen by this transcript as a typographical approximation thereof.) to denote division, which is also the symbol of subtraction turned through half a right angle.
 If a/b were used to denote a divided by b, and (a+b)/(c+d) to denote a + b divided by c + d, all necessity for increased spacing would be avoided; but this alteration should not be introduced into completely mathematical expressions, though it would be convenient in particular cases.